feldtsen/pointy-dit212/user-stories/STK014-scoring-system.md

 ### Functional

-- Can I get points generate points by performing certain actions throughout the game?
+- Can I get points by performing certain actions throughout the game?
 - Can I see my score while playing?
 - Can I keep track of how many points I've had in previous playthroughs?

 ### Non-functional

-- Does the difficulty of an action effect how many points that action is worth?
+- Does the difficulty of an action affect how many points that action is worth?